 Ever wondered what the coolest road trips are?
 Picture the scene, you’re cruising along a dusty highway, windows down, your favourite playlist on the car stereo.
 Utter bliss.

 There’s a real sense of freedom and romance to be had with a classic road trip.

-I’ve compiled a list of the coolest road trips as recommended by fellow travel bloggers so that you can discover some of the best drives in the world!
+I’ve compiled a list of the coolest road trips as recommended by top travel bloggers so that you can discover some of the best drives in the world!

 Coolest road trips in the world